 • This paper examined how accurately students predict their performance on reading comprehension tests.
 The researchers found generally poor accuracy, with students failing to distinguish well-understood from poorly understood material.
 The findings have direct implications for study behaviour, as students cannot effectively allocate study time without accurate self-assessment.

-• This study examined why students prefer restudying over retrieval practice despite the superior effectiveness of retrieval.
+• This study examined why students prefer restudying over retrieval practise despite the superior effectiveness of retrieval.
 The researchers found that students base their preferences on immediate performance feedback rather than long-term learning.
 Restudying feels more successful because it produces fluency, leading students to choose strategies that feel good over strategies that work.

 • Illusions of Competence Can Be Remedied by Manipulations Designed to Increase the Contribution of Retrieval Fluency to Judgments of Learning (Koriat and Bjork, 2006)